OfficeDev/Word-Add-in-Angular2-StyleChecker/README.md

 ## Run the project

-1. Open a node command window in the folder of the project and run ```npm start``` to start the web service.
-Leave the command window open.
+In the Command Prompt, run ```npm start``` to start the web service.
+(The home page of the project may open in the default browser.
+Just close it.
+Add-ins can only run correctly in the context of an Office application.)
-2. Open Internet Explorer or Edge and enter ```https://localhost:3000``` in the address box.
-If you do not receive any warnings about the certificate, close the browser and continue with the section below titled **Start the add-in**.
-If you do receive a warning that the certificate is not trusted, continue with the following steps:
-3. The browser gives you a link to open the page despite the warning.
-Open it.
-4. After the page opens, there will be a red certificate error in the address bar.
-Double click the error.
-5. Select **View Certificate**.
-5. Select **Install Certificate**.
-4. Select **Local Machine** and select **Next** to continue.
-3. Select **Place all certificates in the following store** and then select **Browse**.
-4. Select **Trusted Root Certification Authorities** and then select **OK**.
-5. Select **Next** and then **Finish**.
-6. Close the browser.

 ## Start the add-in